create3000/x_ite/docs/_posts/components/Texturing3D/PixelTexture3D.md

 PixelTexture3D defines a 3D image-based texture map as an explicit array of pixel values (image field).

-The PixelTexture3D node belongs to the **Texturing3D** component and its default container field is *texture.* It is available from X3D version 3.1 or higher.
+The PixelTexture3D node belongs to the **Texturing3D** component level **1** and its default container field is *texture.* It is available from X3D version 3.1 or higher.

 ## Hierarchy